WD-BYPASS/WD_BYPASS/README.md

 ## CONTACT THE DEVS:
 The devs can be contacted at the following email: WDBYPASSdevteam@gmail.com.
-Only use this if discussions or issues don't work to reach us, or if it is private/urgent.
+Only use this if discussions, Discord, or issues don't work to reach us, or if it is private/urgent.